Our faculty

 Lecturer in History, Politics and International Relations

-Born in Oporto, Portugal, Miguel completed his higher education in History at the University of Porto before completed an MBA at Catholic University, Porto Business School before embarking and in doctoral research into Political Parties and Antifascism in the interwar period (1919-1939) in NOVA University, Lisbon.
+Born in Oporto, Portugal, Miguel completed his higher education in History at the University of Porto.
+He has completed an MBA at Catholic University, Porto Business School before embarking in doctoral research into Political Parties and Antifascism in the interwar period (1919-1939) in NOVA University, Lisbon.
 A Foundation for Science and Technology fellowship (2018-22) enabled extensive archival work in Portugal and Spain.
 His thesis is now complete and he will soon be awarded the degree of PhD in Contemporary History.
 Miguel’s broader scholarship bridges political history, African studies and development cooperation, with a particular focus in history and political science.

 Current teaching